pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

     width="70%"
 %}

-We saw the [Devpost hackathon "Agent Development Kit Hackathon with Google Cloud"](https://googlecloudmultiagents.devpost.com/) as an ideal proving ground for Google’s Agent Development Kit because it offered a fast-paced, collaborative setting in which to experiment with orchestrating specialized AI agents end-to-end.
+We saw the [Devpost hackathon "Agent Development Kit Hackathon with Google Cloud"](https://googlecloudmultiagents.devpost.com/) as an ideal proving ground for Google's Agent Development Kit because it offered a fast-paced, collaborative setting in which to experiment with orchestrating specialized AI agents end-to-end.
-In a short amount of time, we could spin up retrieval, summarization, drafting, and revision agents, wire them together through [Google ADK](https://google.github.io/adk-docs/)’s built-in state management, and immediately observe how small prompt tweaks or workflow adjustments affected overall output quality.
+In a short amount of time, we could spin up retrieval, summarization, drafting, and revision agents, wire them together through [Google ADK](https://google.github.io/adk-docs/)'s built-in state management, and immediately observe how small prompt tweaks or workflow adjustments affected overall output quality.
-The hackathon’s tight timeframe forced us to confront real-world integration and error-handling challenges—everything from passing context cleanly between agents to gracefully recovering from unexpected generation failures—while also giving us confidence that an agent-based architecture can dramatically streamline the scientific writing process.
+The hackathon's tight timeframe forced us to confront real-world integration and error-handling challenges—everything from passing context cleanly between agents to gracefully recovering from unexpected generation failures—while also giving us confidence that an agent-based architecture can dramatically streamline the scientific writing process.

 ## What Inspired Us